atiqur-rahman-0041/NC-DMV-Crawler/README.md

 ## 🛠️ Prerequisites

 - Docker & Docker Compose (because who wants to fight with Python versions?)
 - (Optional) Python 3.11+ if you’d rather run it natively
+- Make (because automating boring stuff is the best kind of laziness)
 - A Discord webhook URL (see [Intro to Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks))

 ---